-- 8.1 The firm shall, through the Secretary to the PIC, make available to new members of the PIC a suitable induction process and, for existing members, ongoing training as discussed and agreed by the PIC. - 8.2 The PIC shall conduct an annual self-assessment of its activities under these Terms of Reference and report any conclusions and recommendations to the Board and, as part of this assessment, shall consider whether or not it receives adequate and appropriate support in fulfilment of its role and whether or not its annual plan of work is manageable. - 8.3 The PIC shall in its decision making, give due regard to any relevant legal or regulatory requirements, and associated best practice guidance, as well as to the risk and reputation implications of its decisions (liaising where relevant with other committees). - 8.4 The firm shall provide access to sufficient resources to the PIC and INEs in order for them to carry out their duties and they shall have the power to engage independent counsel and other professional advisers and to invite them to attend meetings. - 8.5 The PIC shall be consulted with regard to any dispute between the Audit Board and the LLP Board concerning a decision to include any report in the firm's Transparency Report relating to a disagreement between the Audit Board and the LLP Board.
+- 8.1 The firm shall, through the Secretary to the PIC, make available to new members of the PIC a suitable induction process and, for existing members, ongoing training as discussed and agreed by the PIC. - 8.2 The PIC shall conduct an annual self-assessment of its activities under these Terms of Reference and shall conduct an externally facilitated evaluation every three years.
+The PIC shall report any conclusions and recommendations to the Board and, as part of this assessment, shall consider whether or not it receives adequate and appropriate support in fulfilment of its role and whether or not its annual plan of work is manageable.
+The Chair of the PIC, supported by the Secretary to the PIC, shall be responsible for acting on the results of the self-assessment and embedding the recommendations from the externally facilitated evaluation. - 8.3 The PIC shall in its decision making, give due regard to any relevant legal or regulatory requirements, and associated best practice guidance, as well as to the risk and reputation implications of its decisions (liaising where relevant with other Committees). - 8.4 The firm shall provide access to sufficient resources to the PIC and INEs in order for them to carry out their duties and they shall have the power to engage independent counsel and other professional advisers and to invite them to attend meetings. - 8.5 The PIC shall be consulted with regard to any dispute between the Audit Board and the LLP Board concerning a decision to include any report in the firm's Transparency Report relating to a disagreement between the Audit Board and the LLP Board.
 Any INE who sits on the Audit Board may recuse themselves from such consultation (but shall not be obliged so to do).
 This mechanism shall not limit the ability of the INEs or the Audit Non-Executives to disclose such disagreements to the FRC or, in the event of resignation by an INE, to disclose such disagreements in a public statement as contemplated by the AFGC.

-9 Terms of Reference
+9 7 Terms of R efere nce